bluerobotics/ardusub-gitbook/en/getting-started/initial-setup.md

 1. From System Prefrences, go to Network Settings and set IP for Ethernet to Manual, the address to 192.168.2.1, and the subnet mask to 255.255.255.0.
 2. From System Prefrences, go to Sharing and click "Internet Sharing".
 Choose "Wi-Fi" for the source and your Ethernet port or adapter for the destination.

-## Connect QGC to Controller
+## Connect QGC to Autopilot

-The controller can be connected to QGC through several different methods depending on the hardware used.
+The autopilot can be connected to QGC through several different methods depending on the hardware used.

 ### Serial Port Connection